joelpmichael/sentinel-65x-keyboard-adapter/documentation/CH32V203C8T6-EVT-R0_DevBoard.md

 ## GPIO Keyboard Example

-There are 16 GPIO pins available for use in custom firmware.
+There are 19 GPIO pins available for use in custom firmware.
+These pins have been chosen to provide many of the peripheral functions available on the CH32V203 chip, including ADC, I2C, SPI, and timers.